scm-manager/website/content/posts/2021-11-17-scm-manager-2-27-0/index.md

 - Show repository contact in the overview
 - Fix minor ui glitches after introducing the high contrast mode

+## Version 2.27.1?
+Right after we released version 2.27.0, an SCM-Manager community member reported to us that the frontend bundles are broken.
+This is a nasty error between Webpack 5 and the plugins we use.
+It is really hard to reproduce, but we think that we have fixed it.
+If you also got errors on the SCM-Manager frontend, please let us know.

 ## Final words
 Are you still missing an important feature?
 How can SCM-Manager help you improve your work processes?
 We would love to hear from you about what you need most!